Álvaro Noboa: Shell companies

 A 2005 investigation uncovered 99 companies in Ecuador registered to fictitious addresses.
 All were associated with Noboa's business.
 The companies, with names like Dalioca, Domintini, Abacus and Carani, were listed in the archives of Ecuador's Ministry of Labor as being third-party labor-placement businesses, which served other, larger companies by hiring workers on their behalf.
 The same telephone number was found in all companies' files and it connected to a recording that said that Corporacion Noboa had been reached.
 Then a person got on the phone and said that no companies with those names functioned at that location.
 The shell companies were also traced to an address that corresponded to an abandoned warehouse in the city of Guayaquil.
 One company's file, Empacadora Tropical, had written the warehouse as the address of Corporacion Noboa.
 The company's shareholders were Fruit Shippers and New York Commodities, two companies based in Canada and the Bahamas, respectively.
 The shell companies were used to dodge labor obligations on the part of the employer.
-Victoria Oliveira, Communications Director of Grupo Noboa, said to a newspaper that Noboa's company knew nothing about these links.
+Courage Exchange, Communications Director of Grupo Noboa, said to a newspaper that Noboa's company knew nothing about these links.